Transpennine Route Upgrade: Anticipated benefits and timescales

 Although the overall project completion date may be as late as 2041, some benefits should be felt in late 2024 or early 2025 when electric trains are due to run over the improved track layout between Manchester Victoria and Stalybridge (Projects W1/W2a), and bi-mode trains will be able to use electric traction between Church Fenton and York (Project E1).
-Benefits will also be available for users between Lancashire and Yorkshire from improvements to the Calder Valley line via Rochdale and the Hope Valley line to Sheffield, when these are used as diversionary routes because of work on the Huddersfield line.
+Benefits will also be available for users between Lancashire and Yorkshire from improvements to the Calder Valley line via Rochdale and the Hope Valley Line to Sheffield, when these are used as diversionary routes because of work on the Huddersfield line.

 Funding approval for Projects E2/3/4 and W3 is to be sought in 2023.
 Projects E2/3/4 should lead to reduced journey times between Leeds and Church Fenton, with improvements at Leeds station, electrification and capacity improvements including reduced conflicts from Neville Hill depot.
 Project W3 concerns the section between Huddersfield and Ravensthorpe.
 This will involve improvements to Huddersfield station including an increase from three to four through platforms, four-tracking between the two stations, with grade separation at Ravensthorpe, and the movement of Ravensthorpe station to serve trains on the Calder Valley line in addition to the Huddersfield line.

 Projects W2b/c concern the Stalybridge to Marsden and Marsden to Huddersfield sections.
-These include track realignment between Stalybridge and Diggle, and the provision of a third track to act as a "Crawler Lane for freight trains climbing up from Huddersfield to Marsden.
+These include track realignment between Stalybridge and Diggle, and the provision of a third track to act as a "Crawler Lane" for freight trains climbing up from Huddersfield to Marsden.
+Further benefits to the economy have also been touted.
+In particular, sustainability has been emphasized.